NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          If neither UsageBin nor FirstHourRating provided, UsageBin defaults to "medium".
          If FirstHourRating provided and UsageBin not provided, UsageBin is determined based on the FirstHourRating value.
   .. [#] OperatingMode choices are "standard" or "heat pump only".
+  .. [#] The heat pump water heater operating mode can alternatively be defined using :ref:`detailedschedules`.

 Combi Boiler w/ Storage
 ~~~~~~~~~~~~~~~~~~~~~~~